Hamid Reza Azarang

-Personal life
+Early life

 After graduating from university, Hamid Reza Azarang began his professional career in the theater.
 In 1999, he was briefly featured in a film which has since been partly lost.
 In 2001, in addition to his work as a playwright, he became very active in the performance of various works and won related accolades.
 In 2007, with a serial airing abroad, at home he began work in television.
 His second release to cinemas was in 2009 with the movie Awakening Dreams.
 In 2010 he began a series on the Zayandeh Rood track, in which Yalda Hassan Mirbagheri was featured.

 Azarang is married to Sanaz Bayan and has a son named Bamdad.